0RuiAlvel0/0ruialvel0/README.md

 ## Hi there 👋

-More information about me, posts on tech and development stuff (mostly codeigniter-related) and a cool tech-related newsletter you can subscribe to, is here [https://site.supertechman.com]{https://site.supertechman.com).
+More information about me, posts on tech and development stuff (mostly codeigniter-related) and a cool tech-related newsletter you can subscribe to, is here [on my personal site](https://site.supertechman.com).
 See you there or see you here on GitHub or see you on X. Or on all of these places.

 <!--
 **0RuiAlvel0/0ruialvel0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.